awsdocs/amazon-glacier-developer-guide/doc_source/api-ListTagsForVault.md

 #### Example Response<a name="api-ListTagsForVault-example1-response"></a>

-If the request was successful, Amazon S3 Glacier \(Glacier\) returns a `HTTP 200 OK` with a list of tags for the vault as shown in the following example\.
+If the request was successful, Amazon S3 Glacier \(S3 Glacier\) returns a `HTTP 200 OK` with a list of tags for the vault as shown in the following example\.

 ```
  1. HTTP/1.1 200 OK